mikel-brostrom/Yolov3_DeepSort_Pytorch/README.md

 # Introduction

 This directory contains a moded version of PyTorch YOLOv3 (https://github.com/ultralytics/yolov3).
-It passes the detections to a Deep Sort algorithm (https://github.com/ZQPei/deep_sort_pytorch) which keeps track of the objects.
+It passes the detections to a Deep Sort algorithm (https://github.com/ZQPei/deep_sort_pytorch) which keeps track of the detected objects.

 # Description

 The implementation is based on two papers:

-Simple Online and Realtime Tracking with a Deep Association Metric https://arxiv.org/abs/1703.07402
+- Simple Online and Realtime Tracking with a Deep Association Metric https://arxiv.org/abs/1703.07402
-YOLOv3: An Incremental Improvement https://arxiv.org/abs/1804.02767
+- YOLOv3: An Incremental Improvement
+https://arxiv.org/abs/1804.02767

 # Requirements